Nelson United Church

 Urgent Action Letters

-These links will download recent "urgent action" letters to be sent to the Honourable Anita Anand, Minister of Foreign Affairs.
+These links will download recent "urgent action" letters to be sent to the Honourable Anita Anand, Minister of Foreign Affairs or other politicians.
 Please prayerfully consider sending them to the minister and others who might send them also.

 UA Letter October 5 — Shut down Canadian charities funding genocide & illegal settlement expansion